getify/You-Dont-Know-JS/async & performance/ch6.md

 We're showing here the usage to test a single operation like X, but it's fairly common that you want to compare X to Y. This is easy to do by simply setting up two different tests in a "Suite" (a Benchmark.js organizational feature).
 Then, you run them head-to-head, and compare the statistics to conclude whether X or Y was faster.

-Benchmark.js can of course be used to test JavaScript in a browser (see "jsPerf.com" section below), but it can also run in non-browser environments (Node.js, etc).
+Benchmark.js can of course be used to test JavaScript in a browser (see the "jsPerf.com" section later in this chapter), but it can also run in non-browser environments (Node.js, etc.).

 One largely untapped potential use-case for Benchmark.js is to use it in your Dev or QA environments to run automated performance regression tests against critical path parts of your application's JavaScript.
 Similar to how you might run unit test suites before deployment, you can also compare the performance against previous benchmarks to monitor if you are improving or degrading application performance.

 #### Setup/Teardown

-In the code snippet above, we glossed over the "extra options" `{ .. }` object.
+In the previous code snippet, we glossed over the "extra options" `{ .. }` object.
 But there are two options we should discuss: `setup` and `teardown`.

 These two options let you define functions to be called before and after your test case runs.